DoreenNalubowa/DoreenN/README.md

 ### 🌟 About Me

 Hi!
 I'm Doreen, a passionate and experienced professional working at the intersection of tech, support, and data.
-I thrive in remote work environments and bring a unique blend of project management, technical support, and analytical expertise.
+I thrive in both on premise and remote work environments and bring a unique blend of project management, technical support, and analytical expertise.
 My journey has spanned:

 - ✅ Managing projects from conception to completion (ISP & tech-focused sectors)
 - ✅ Analyzing data to drive business insights